-Sociology 102 (3) Social Problems 3 hrs.
-Lec.
+Sociology 102 (3)Social Problems

 Prerequisite: Sociology 101.
 A study of the background, emergence and scope of current group relationships in our society, emphasizing topics as they apply to social adjustment in the family and the total community environment.

 Sociology 203 (3) Marriage and Family 3 hrs.
 Lec.